qaisjp/comm2-report/chapters/99/50-evaluation.md

 **Scripter**

+Scripters have the ability to upload resources, add authors without giving them full access, manage resource settings, and provide rich text media in the resource description.

 **Server owner**

 Servers owners have the ability to "Follow" authors, but this currently does not have any useful effect.